dlynch7/Tiva_ring_buf/README.md

 } control_data_buffer_t
 ```

-This is exactly what is implemented in this project's `ring_buffer.{c,h}`.
+This is exactly what is implemented in this project, in `ring_buffer.{c,h}`.
-In a fit of excess, I also buffered the write and read indices so you can see how they change as data is written to and read from the buffer.
+In a fit of excess, I also buffered the write and read indices so you can see how they change as data is written to and read from the buffer;
+this is helpful for debugging but certainly not essential.

 To modify my ring buffer implementation to suit your needs,
 * edit `typedef struct {...} buffer_t` and `typedef struct {...} buf_out_t` in `ring_buffer.h`,